 Positive thinking, affirmations, entitlement, and so forth, those things are like bandages for a gun wound.
 You won’t raise your self-esteem with them, you’ll just push your low sense of esteem down your subconscious.
 This is destructive.
 It’s how insecurity, neediness, fear of intimacy and, at worst, trauma manifests and grows.

-How To Rebuild Your Self-esteem The Right Way
+How To Rebuild Your Self-esteem After A Breakup The Right Way

 A healthy dose of self-esteem has a range of benefits.
 It helps you attract emotionally and mentally healthy romantic prospects.
 It makes others perceive you as more attractive and appealing.
 It supposedly makes your relationships last longer, your love less needy and more authentic, and the intimacy with your partner deeper than usual.

-Below I’ll go over four ways you can rebuild your self-esteem the right way — without boasting, neurotic goal-setting, morning affirmations, frantic positive thinking, or fist bumping 100+ random people at a self-help 5-grand-self-help-event.
+Below I’ll go over four ways you can rebuild your self-esteem after a breakup the right way — without boasting, neurotic goal-setting, morning affirmations, frantic positive thinking, or fist bumping 100+ random people at a self-help 5-grand-self-help-event.

 1. Practice Self-Compassion